WeMakeDevs/github-tutorial/README.md

 # Community Classroom is Not OP
+Hello, Shubham is tring to create a pull request
 - Kunal Kushwaha says that this community was amazing.
 - Shubham  made this change
 - I love Machine Learning